 Since I was on my own, I took a seat at the bar, ordered a draught and some chips from Bill and settled in for some serious comfort food and drink.
 Bill and I talked off and on, as his time permitted, and a couple of regulars stopped by for a quick chat.
 Mostly, though, I just munched, drank and pondered the imponderables of life.

-After waking up late on Tuesday and taking time for a real breakfast, I arrived at my office around noon to find it refreshingly free of wannabe gangsters.
+So I woke up late on Tuesday and after taking time for a real breakfast, I arrived at my office around noon to find it refreshingly free of wannabe gangsters.
 I also found a message on my machine.
 It was from a Mrs. Pennington asking if I could help find her brother whom she hadn’t seen in over 20 years.
 She left his full name, Theodore Michael Fitzgerald, and his last-known city of residence (Boston).
 Before calling her back I did a quick Google search and found a Ted M. Fitzgerald on Endicott Street in the West End of Boston.
 A little more digging turned up a phone number and I gave him a call.
 He answered on the second ring.
 (Whatever else he might be, Mr. Fitzgerald was obviously not a beautiful, blonde Scandinavian girl.)

 “Is this Theodore Michael Fitzgerald?”
 I asked.